 IPFire is a Linux distribution that’s focused on delivering a starting point for a router and firewall solution with a web interface.
 It can be made to do a whole lot, but it may not be the best fit for the needs of a home network.

 I’ll not go in to performance testing at all in this review as this will vary based on your hardware.
 You can use any x86_64 (or armv5tel) system with at least two Ethernet ports.
 You may need a third Ethernet port if you want to use an external wireless access point rather than configuring the box you want to use with IPFire as your access point.

 You’re required to know the basics of local network administration and services to use IPFire.
 Beyond that, you’ll also need to be familiar with IPFire’s unusual names for the standard network zones: red, green, blue, and orange for WAN, LAN, WLAN, and DMZ respectively.

-These colored network zone names can be a bit confusing and they’ve standard rules applied to them, and cannot be used interchangeably.
+These colored network zone names can be a bit confusing and they’ve standard rules applied to them, and can’t be used interchangeably.
 During setup, you’re presented with the following screen with no context or explanation:

 Here you’re asked to choose how many zones you want to use, and later which network interface to assign to each zone and how they should be configured.
 Without knowing which zones are what color, you may be more than a little lost and can end up with a non-functioning setup.